 Students may participate in an immersion block at one of our standard sites (described in detail in the links above) during their 3rd or 4th year of medical school.
 If students have a compelling reason to participate in another site, they may propose an "alternate site" (see link above).

 Approval for Vanderbilt students to travel internationally for course credit is now being considered.
 As the COVID-19 Pandemic is still dynamic, travel and approvals are subject to extensive review.
 Before planning travel or registering in a global health course or international activity with travel, please follow the steps below.
 Please do not purchase tickets or make reservations until final approval is received.
 Approval will remain contingent on the risk level of the countries you will be traveling in and through.
+Please initiate this process 30-90 days prior to intended travel.
+It may take 2-4 weeks for a decision to be made on travel approval.

-STEP 4: Dean Brady will provide final approval.
+STEP 4: Dean Brady approval

 Click below to view video reflections from students about their ISC experiences: